hadley/stringb/README.md

 stringrb should match stringr behaviour as much as possible.
 The main exceptions are listed below:

-* stringb uses either POSIX 1003.2 extended or Perl-compatible regular expressions.
+* stringb uses either Perl-compatible regexps (the default) or POSIX 1003.2 extended regexps (with `regexp()`).
 By and large, these are represent subsets of the ICU backed engine that stringi provides, but there maybe be subtle differences in edge cases.

 * stringr always returns UTF-8 encoded strings; stringb follows the same rules as base R.